alpharr/ProjectHQ-SRC/README.md

 Made in 02/10

 (If this goes public, enjoy lmao, also don't take credit for this.
 This really took us a bunch of weeks to fully finish the server.)

+server closed + we never finished half of the server LUL